-Law reform recommendations developed in this project are intended to be of a kind that could be implemented equally easily by legislative means or by judicial decision in individual cases, the process by which the common law incrementally evolves.
+Law reform recommendations developed in this project are intended to be capable of implementation by legislative means or alternatively by judicial decision in individual cases, the process by which the common law incrementally evolves.

-BCLI is conducting the project with the aid of the Artificial Intelligence and Civil Liability Project Committee, an interdisciplinary group reflecting expertise in computer science, engineering, and medicine as well as law.
+BCLI conducted the project with the aid of the Artificial Intelligence and Civil Liability Project Committee, an interdisciplinary group reflecting expertise in computer science, engineering, and medicine as well as law.